lorin/booknotes/Becoming-A-Technical-Leader.md

 ## Ch.
 5: But I can't because

 In a well-designed engine, there is no weakest link.

 ## Ch.
+6: The three great obstacles to innovation

+1. Self-blindness
+2. No-problem syndrome
+3. Single-solution belief

+### Self-blindness

+inability to see ourselves as others see us

+### No-problem syndrome

+The unshakable belief in your own master intelligence.

+One person describes a terribly vexing problem, but the other merely responds with a callous, "No problem."
+Responding reflexively with a solution instead of taking the time to understand the problem.

+### Single-solution belief

+Belief that there is a single correct solution to a problem

+Managers who succumb to this believe there is only one right way for their reports to do their work.

+## Ch.
 7: A tool for developing self-awareness